Rakkoono/unity-text-typer/README.md

 Changelog on UPM branch
 --------

+### 3.1.0
+- Add `TextLibrary` scriptable object, so you can easily add your own tags made of other ones

 ### 2.3.0
 - Add `PrintAmount` to the config to support printing any number of characters each time.